manuLlanos/SanAndreasFlyHack/README.md

 ## Notes

-- In San Andreas, you will probably get staggered often upon hitting the ground at high downward speeds.
-And you cannot fly while CJ is swimming or inside a car.
+- In San Andreas, you cannot fly while inside a vehicle
-- In Vice City, you can fly out of the water at any time.
-Inside vehicles, you can fly but the controls are weird depending on what direction the vehicle is looking at.
+- In Vice City, you can use it while in vehicles but the directions are messed up, you can mostly just go up or down